dipika2204/React_CurrencyChange/README.md

 Don’t go to the browser we have to start the server to extract the data:

-    a.	npm install fast-csv –save.
+    a.	npm install fast-csv –-save.

     b.	node server.js (the serve will be working on port 3001)